rwxrwx-rwx/microfrontend-bundles/README.md

-# rxjs-umd
+# ezMicroFrontend

-The Rxjs UMD bundle for single-spa
+The single-spa UMD bundles for micro-frontend apps